 The Kindle Oasis is the ultimate splurge for book lovers who don’t mind reading on a device.

-It’s waterproof so you can lounge about in the bath whilst indulging in a good read as I’ve been known to do.
-And the Kindle Unlimited Plan that’s included means you’ll have access to thousands of really good books across different genres for free.
+It’s waterproof so you can lounge about in the bath while indulging in a good read as I’ve been known to do.
+You also get the Kindle Unlimited Plan.
+Imagine having access to thousands of amazing books – for free!

 Fire TV Cube